 - Partner User Access: Partners are individuals or groups who not only carry out research at the CNM but also enhance the capabilities or contribute to the operation of the center.
 Typically, they develop or enhance instrumentation in some way, bringing outside financial and/or intellectual capital into the evolution of the CNM, or contribute to the operation of equipment and facilities.
 These contributions must be made available to the general user community; therefore, benefit to them as well as to CNM must be evident.
 In recognition of their investment of either resources or intellectual capital, and in order to facilitate and encourage their involvement, partners may be allocated limited access to one or more capabilities over a period of two years, with the possibility of renewal.
 The probability of partner access being granted on oversubscribed instruments is much lower than for underutilized tools.
 Partner scientific programs are subject to the same peer review process as general users.

 5. Multi-User Facility Proposals

-Multi-user facility projects that could benefit from the use of the CNM, Advanced Photon Source (APS), and/or Electron Microscopy Center (EMC) can be submitted.
+Multi-user facility projects that could benefit from the use of the CNM and the, Advanced Photon Source (APS) can be submitted.
 Upon entering the Multi-User Facility Proposal Gateway, you will be asked to indicate which two or more of the facilities are required.
 You will then be directed to